Assessments and controls

 Are you trying to satisfy the regulator, the workforce, or both?
 A licensed survey instrument or a psychosocial compliance platform meets the regulator’s expectation around hazard identification.
 An engagement platform meets the workforce’s expectation around being heard.
 The right answer is often both, run in parallel by different functions, with the regulator-facing data flowing into a documented hazard register.

 Does the data need to flow into a hazard register and control plan?
 A survey produces findings.
 A hazard register documents which hazards apply to which work activities, what controls are in place, and how those controls are verified.
 If the survey results sit in a PDF and the hazard register sits in a spreadsheet, the gap between them is exactly where regulators look during inspection.
 A platform that holds both reduces the gap.
-A practical walk-through of the steps involved is in our psychosocial risk assessment guide.

 Will you re-survey on a cadence and trend the data over time?
 A one-off measurement does not show whether controls are working.
 The Code of Practice for Managing Psychosocial Hazards at Work expects organisations to review controls and update the hazard register as work, workforce, and conditions change.
 Cadence matters more than the precise instrument.